Disciplinary Committee Application Form

 Term:

-• Appointments are for a 2-year term, and you may reapply after the completion of the two-year term and be reappointed for up to 6 consecutive years.
+• Appointments are for a 1-year term, and you may reapply after the completion of the term and be reappointed.
+There are no limits on the number of terms a Disciplinary Committee Member may serve.

 Compensation:

-• A Disciplinary Committee Member shall receive 4 CEC each year provided that they attend the annual training day.
-There will not be any monetary compensation for either the annual training day, or any Disciplinary Committee meetings.
+• A Disciplinary Committee Member shall receive 6 CEC each year provided that they complete the annual training.
+There will not be any monetary compensation for the annual training day, or any Disciplinary Committee meetings.

 • A Disciplinary Committee Member shall receive an additional 4 CEC for each Disciplinary Hearing they sit on.